shiveshchowdary/SongGeneratorUsingNanoGPT/README.md

 ## Dataset

 The training data is sourced from the Kaggle Spotify Songs dataset.
-Ensure you have the dataset downloaded or provide instructions on obtaining it.
+Ensure you have the dataset downloaded.
 ## Getting Started

 1. Clone the repository: